About this guide

 So what to choose for a happy medium?

 One popular and sustainable option is getting a potted, live Christmas tree.
 If you keep it properly watered it won't dry out, shed foliage or become a fire hazard.
 Depending on the type of tree you chose, it can smell wonderful too.
-When you're done with the tree, you don't need to arrange for it to be mulched—you can plant it outside.
-You can plant it in the garden to decorate as an outdoor tree or leave it in its pot to bring inside again for next year—and it will clean the air for many years to come.
+When you're done with the tree you can plant it in the garden or leave it in its pot to bring inside again for next year—and it will clean the air for many years to come.

 For a particularly Australian approach you could choose a native shrub or plant and put this into your garden at the end of the festive season.
 A potted grevillea, banksia or bottlebrush will provide food for native birds if you later plant it in your garden.